BrotherBoard/Get-Decimal-Battery/README.md

-because I do like to see my charging level increases 10 times more precise, as an example, if you want to test your charger speed, then if you need to watch it for 100 seconds, you can watch it for only 10 seconds with this script, lol
+because I do like to see my charging level increases 10 times more precise, as an example, if you want to test your charger speed, then if you need to watch it for 100 seconds, you can watch it for only 10 seconds with this script, lol.

 **Version history**

+v5.9 visual improvements
+now drops an error explaining it failed to find file, if no root and/or not not permissive (on some devices permissive is required to access system), besides imrpoving something else also i forgot lmao.

 v5.8 new features
 now shows time every time you request in textonly,